top of page

 The crane has a different position and the model is reversed between versions

-The placement of the rods on the ceiling
+The placement of pipes on the ceiling

 Jet Set Radio GD-R E3 Dreamcast.png